pizzarabe/dbt2/README-NUODB.md

 ```bash
 make package
 ```
+## Before Proceeding

+Modify the bin/nuodb/dbt2-nuodb-profile file so that your NuoDB installation location is properly identified:

+>       : ${NUODB_ROOT:="/home/rbuck/tmp/nuodb"}

 ## Generate and Load Data
 In order to test you have to generate data files which are imported into NuoDB